liijunwei/practice/ruby/working-with-unix-processes/19.spawning_terminal_processes/note01.md

 + The last example in this code block is a really great example of the flexibility of Unix programming.

-+ In previous chapters we talked a lot about Process.wait, but it was always in the context of forking and then running some Ruby code.
++ In previous chapters we talked a lot about `Process.wait`, but it was always in the context of forking and then running some Ruby code.

 + You can see from this example that the kernel cares not what you are doing in your process, it will always work the same.

 + **consistency**

++ All code looks the same to the kernel; that's what makes it such a flexible system.

+这些代码在内核看来没有什么区别, 正是这种抽象使得系统很灵活

 + [Process.spawn](http://www.ruby-doc.org/core-1.9.3/Process.html#method-c-spawn) takes many options that allow you to control the behaviour of the child process.

-+ IO.popen
+## IO.popen
     + whenever usees this to write crontab
 ```ruby
 # This example will return a file descriptor (IO object).
 Reading from it